andygilbert/construct-save-share-image/README.md

 This plugin is aimed for Native Apps (iOS and Android) that wish to save images to photo roll & share an image via SMS.

 ## What builds does this plugin work on?
-Only Native iOS and Android builds.
-It does not work for HTML5 web builds.
+Only Native iOS and Android builds. **It does not work for HTML5 web builds**.

 ## Actions
 ### Save Image (Filename)